SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 ## Customizing the Assistant rules

-The rule sets for the Race Assistants can be found in the *Resources\Rules* directory in the installation folder of Simulator Controller.
-But as with most of the configuration files of Simulator Controller, they can be locally customized or extended.
+The rule sets for the Assistants can be found in the *Resources\Rules* directory in the installation folder of Simulator Controller.
+But as with most of the configuration files of Simulator Controller, they can be locally customized.
 Simply make a copy of one of the rule files and place it in the *Simulator Controller\Rules* directory, which can be found in your user *Documents* folder.
+I strongly advise against doing this, since this will prevent future updates for the rules being used as intended.
+You have to integrate your changes over and over again with each release.

+If you only want to add some rules, there is a much better way.
+You can create an *Extensions* folder in the *Simulator Controller\Rules* directory, which can be found in your user *Documents* folder and place your additional rules there.
+There is one set of possible extensions for each Assistant, which must be named like *Race Engineer*, *Race Strategist*, and so on.
+For example, the folder path for the Race Engineer will be like this:

+	[Documents]\Simulator Controller\Rules\Extensions\Race Engineer

+You can place any number of "*.rules" files in this folder and they will be loaded typically in alphapbetical order.

-You can also extend the reasoning process of a Race Assistant by connecting the rule engine to a GPT-based large language model.
+Last but not lest, you can extend the reasoning process of a Race Assistant by connecting the rule engine to a GPT-based large language model.
 Please see [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants#reasoning-booster) for more information.